What is industrial hearing loss?

 Why should I treat industrial hearing loss?

 Whilst this type of hearing impairment is irreversible, the condition can be rehabilitated with hearing devices.
-The John Hopkins Medical Institute has detailed some concerning consequences to untreated hearing loss, these being:
+The John Hopkins Medical Institute has detailed some concerning consequences of untreated hearing loss, these being:

 - Auditory Deprivation – the eventual inability to hear certain injured frequencies ever again